dopaminedtox/dopaminedtox/templates/_plan.md

 You can get more info:
 - [Why We Sleep | Book by Matthew Walker](https://www.simonandschuster.com/books/Why-We-Sleep/Matthew-Walker/9781501144325)
 - [The surprising health benefits of dreaming | Ted talk by Mattew Walker](https://www.ted.com/talks/matt_walker_the_surprising_health_benefits_of_dreaming)

+## Day 6 - "eat to live, don't live to eat"

+Most of energy for our bodies comes from food.
+Quality and quantity of it affect all the aspects of physical and mental health.

+There are tons of sources you can get information from, but keypoints are:

+- Avoid sweets (no sugar)
+- Avoid short chain carbohydrates especially when combining with fats
+- Eat less, but more often.
+Eat regular.
+Don't overeat
+- Long chain carbohydrates should be foundation of every meal
+- Enough fibre makes your bowel happy
+- Drink pure water more, drink other beverages less

 ## Day X - surprise! 😲